sylvainwhite/sylvain-white-dev/_posts/2020-12-02-unicodeUtf8.md

 <br/>
 #### To read any file, you must know how the bytes are encoded
-* Historically, we have these encondings:
+* Historically, we have these encodings:
     * **ASCII** encodes 128 character codes in 7 bits:
         * 96 printable characters (including space and delete)
         * 32 control characters (e.g. line feed)